ellakoa/postcard-poem/content/posts/winters-walk.md

   The air is cold, the sun is low everywhere a dusting of snow
-  Time for gloves and woolly scarf
+  Time for gloves and a woolly scarf
   Hear the dog's playful bark
-  excited for walks in the park.
+  Chasing snowflakes in the park.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-